jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 #### copy_boot.sh

-This script copies the bootloader (MLO, u-boot) to the boot partition of the SD card.
+This script copies the bootloaders (MLO and u-boot) to the boot partition of the SD card.

 This script needs to know the `TMPDIR` to find the binaries.
 It looks for an environment variable called `OETMP`.